sverweij/watskeburt/README.md

 [dependency-cruiser](https://github.com/sverweij/dependency-cruiser) and to
 run standalone to use _in combination_ with dependency-cruiser.

-A few specialized packages like this exist, but it they've fallen out of maintenance.
-More generic packages are still maintained, but for my simple use case they're overkill.
+A few specialized packages like this existed, but they had fallen out of maintenance.
+More generic packages still were maintained, but for my use case they were overkill.

 ## 🇳🇱 what does 'watskeburt' mean?

 Wazzup.

 _watskeburt_ is a fast pronunciation of the Dutch "wat is er gebeurd?"
 (_what has happened?_) or "wat er is gebeurd" (_what has happened_).
-It's
-also the title of a song by the Dutch band "De Jeugd van Tegenwoordig" (_Youth these days_).